How To Detect Anomalies in Payment Transactions

 "Finding anomalies in transaction data is really the classic way to detect fraud.

-However, what we're doing today with Unit21 is basically that we allow our customers to run rules with pretty much any look-back period on your historical data that you want.
-And by doing that, you no longer need to manually create those user profiles because we already have your historical data.
-The way our rules engine works is that it knows how to go back and look at the activity, the specific activity, that you try to detect and understand how this user had been interacting so far.
+However, what we’re doing today with Unit21 is basically allowing customers to run rules with essentially any look-back period.
+Your historical data is all there, and we empower you to look back at any historical period you want.
+With this capability, teams no longer need to profile users, because all of your historical data is available.
+Our rules engine works by knowing how to go back and look at the specific activity that you are trying to detect and understand, allowing you to see how the user has been interacting so far.

-So, for example, if you try to flesh out maybe, let's say, a customer who suddenly starts depositing too much cash, injecting cash into the system.
-It's very easy to use Unit21 to understand how this person was doing this in the past and can set up a trigger to flag this type of anomalous behavior for review."
+For example, let’s say you want to flesh out a customer who suddenly starts depositing a lot of cash, seemingly injecting it into the system.
+It’s very easy to use Unit21 to understand how this person was doing this in the past, and you can even set up triggers to flag this type of anomalous behavior for review.

 Interested in seeing how this works first-hand?
 Check out our first session of Fraud Office Hours on-demand for a quick demo of Unit21's software: